achieven/team_availability/README.md

 # wait 60 seconds for couchbase to install
 ```

+## Credentials:
+- Upon entering, you will see a button to initialize the database with the dummy data.
+- After initialization it will return the list of users and teams.
+- The users are essentially - a@gmail.com, b@gmail.com, ...., f@gmail.com
+- the password for each user is "12345678".

 ## Troubleshooting
     - Couchbase not running smooth - let me know